jeperi/evelscan/README.md

 Mostly coded for fun as a personal project, but it might be useful for some people.

-*DISCLAIMER: THIS TOOL IS A PROTOTYPE AND VERY MUCH IN BETA.*

 Much of the planned functionality is non-existing.
 What exists, works, however.

 ## How does it work?